The most potent single tower antenna systems ever seen in Amateur Radio

 For general antenna troubleshooting info, use our basic troubleshooting guides below:

-Start Here! - Voltage and Resistance Checks
+Start Here! – Resistance and Voltage Checks

 Basic GuideYagi AntennaVertical Antenna